nakeDeb -- nakedWiki

 nakeDeb embeds a series of applications for your common tasks. they are available directly from the fluxbox menu or via rofi (triggered with Alt+d on the 2 sessions).

-for mouse fans, nakeDeb offers pcmanfm to allow you to graphically navigate your files. but if you prefer the small black box, nakeDeb embeds ranger for data management from your terminal.
+for mouse fans, nakeDeb offers pcmanfm to allow you to graphically navigate your files. but if you prefer the small black box, nakeDeb embeds lf for data management from your terminal.

-ranger is a file browser written in python using vim keyboard shortcuts for navigation and commands. very light, almost spartan, it can also be improved through the use of external scripts.
+lf is a file browser written in Go using vim keyboard shortcuts for navigation and commands. very light, almost spartan, it can also be improved through the use of external scripts.

-ranger uses vim & mc shortcuts for actions and navigation as well as the keyboard arrows. ranger's got a very complete help center: type :help then m for man page, k for keybinds, c for commands or s for settings.
+lf uses vim shortcuts for actions and navigation as well as the keyboard arrows. lf's got a very complete help center: type :doc for man page.

-ranger also uses the auto-completion displayed: when you press a key that can form a keyboard shortcut, the possibilities are displayed directly in the ranger window, allowing you to complete your order or to abort with Esc.
+lf also uses the auto-completion displayed: when you press a key that can form a keyboard shortcut, the possibilities are displayed directly in the lf window, allowing you to complete your order or to abort with Esc.

 shortcut or command action